UW Platteville PA students in a skills lab

 Platteville Distant Campus

-Our Platteville distant campus is located on the UW-Platteville campus in Platteville, Wisconsin.
-This distant campus focuses on the tri-state region of Wisconsin, Illinois and Iowa.
-Students spend their first educational year and the first two weeks of the second summer on the UW-Platteville campus.
-There are five clinical rotations that take place during the second year.
-Most are completed in this region, with some rotations taking place in a rural setting.
-Attendance is required on the Madison campus for one week at the end of each clinical rotation.
+Our Platteville distant campus is located on the UW-Platteville campus in Platteville, Wisconsin and focuses on the tri-state region of Wisconsin, Illinois and Iowa.
+Lectures and discussions are delivered by synchronous video conference and livestreaming.
+Students spend their first educational year and the first two weeks of the second summer on the Platteville distant campus.
+There are five clinical rotations during the second year.
+Clinical year experiences will typically occur within 100 miles of Platteville distant campus in the Platteville area and southwestern Wisconsin.

 Full-Time Degree Plan